mjfrigaard/sharing-your-work/manuscript/01chapter.md

 # Part 1: Good enough data science

-In 2016, [The Carpentries](https://carpentries.org/)--a non-profit organization who teaches coding and data science skills to researchers--published an article titled, ["Good Enough Practices for Scientific Computing"](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/).
+In 2016, [The Carpentries](https://carpentries.org/)--a non-profit organization that teaches coding and data science skills to researchers--published an article titled, ["Good Enough Practices for Scientific Computing"](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/).

 The article has tons of great information, but it was aimed at "*researchers who are working alone or with a handful of collaborators on projects lasting a few days to several months*."
 Well, we thought the article's information was too useful *not* to share with as many people as possible.
 This book essentially attempts to extend the advice in paper to analysts, journalists, grad students, and non-technical audiences.